jazzband/django-analytical/README.rst

 Each service is set up as recommended by the services themselves, using an asynchronous version of the Javascript code if possible.

-Version 1.0.0 is the last to support Django < 1.7.
-Users of older django versions should stick to 1.0.0, and are encouraged to upgrade their setups.
-Starting with 2.0.0, dropping support for obsolete Django versions is not considered to be a backward-incompatible change.

 .. end docs include

 .. |latest-version| image:: https://img.shields.io/pypi/v/django-analytical.svg